How to Clean an Air Fryer

 Psst!
 Our sister site, Taste of Home, compared the most popular air fryer brands for months in their Test Kitchen.
 This is the product they named their Best Loved Brand.

 To help you care for your new favorite appliance, we’ve put together a quick and easy cleaning guide below.
-If you need a reason to dirty up your fryer (you know, so you can clean it), try one of these 8 surprising things you didn’t know you could cook in it.

 What to wash after each use